Red hair: Asia (all regions)

 Ancient human remains described as having red or auburn hair have been discovered in various parts of Asia, including the Tarim mummies of Xinjiang, China.
 In Chinese sources, ancient Kyrgyz people were described as fair-skinned, green- or blue-eyed and red-haired people with a mixture of European and East Asian features.
 In the Book of Wei, Chinese author Wei Shou notes that Liu Yuan was over 6 ft tall and had red strands of hair in his long beard.
 The ethnic Miao people of China are recorded with red hair.
 According to F.M Savina of the Paris Foreign Missionary Society, the appearance of the Miao was "pale yellow in complexion, almost white, their hair is often light or dark brown, sometimes even red or corn-silk blond, and a few even have pale blue eyes".
-A phenotype study of Hmong people show they are sometimes born with red hair.
+A phenotype study of Hmong people shows they are sometimes born with red hair.

 The Kipchak people were a Turkic ethnic group from Central Asia who served in the Golden Horde military forces after being conquered by the Mongols.
 In the Chinese historical document Kang mu, the Kipchak people are described as red haired and blue-eyed.